Efficient Monte Carlo for high excursions of Gaussian random fields

-The assumption that $0\in T$ is of no real consequence and is adopted only for notational convenience.

-\begin{theorem} Suppose that $f\:T\to\real$ is a Gaussian random field satisfying Conditions A1--A4 above.
-Then, Algorithm \ref{algorithm2} provides a FPRAS for $w\left( b\right) $. \end{theorem}
+The assumption is that $0\in T$ is of no real consequence and is adopted only for notational convenience. \begin{theorem} Suppose that $f\dvtx T\to\real$ is a Gaussian random field satisfying conditions \textup{(A1)--(A4)} above.
+Then, algorithm~\ref{algorithm2} provides a FPRAS for $w( b) $. \end{theorem}

 The polynomial rate of the intrinsic complexity bound inherent in this result is discussed in Section \ref{SecHolder}, along with similar rates in results to follow.
-The conditions of the previous theorem are weak, and hold for virtually all applied settings involving continuous Gaussian fields on compact sets.
+The conditions of the previous theorem are weak and hold for virtually all applied settings involving continuous Gaussian fields on compact sets.\vadjust{\goodbreak}

 Not surprisingly, the complexity bounds of our algorithms can be improved upon under additional assumptions on $f$.
-For example, in the case of finite fields (i.e.\ when $T$ is finite) with a non-singular covariance matrix we can show that the complexity of the algorithm is actually bounded as $b\nearrow\infty$.
-We summarize this in the next result, whose proof, which is given in Section \ref{SecFinite}, is useful for understanding the main ideas behind the general procedure.

-\begin{theorem} Suppose that $T$ is a finite set and $f$ has a non-singular covariance matrix over $T\times T$.
-Then Algorithm \ref{algorithm1} provides a FPRAS with $q=0$. \end{theorem}
+For example, in the case of finite fields (i.e., when $T$ is finite) with a nonsingular covariance matrix, we can show that the complexity of the algorithm is actually bounded as $b\nearrow\infty$.
+We summarize this in the next result, whose proof, which is given in Section~\ref{SecFinite}, is useful for understanding the main ideas behind the general procedure. \begin{theorem} Suppose that $T$ is a finite set, and $f$ has a nonsingular covariance matrix over $T\times T$.
+Then Algorithm~\ref{algorithm1} provides a FPRAS with $q=0$. \end{theorem}